 Name:

 Academic Rank:

 Department:

 Date Submitted:

-All information including the appropaption application is submitted to the Acad oriate signatures must be obtained before the lemic Leave Committee.
+All information including the appropriate signatures must be obtained before the application is submitted to the Academic Leave Committee.

 Briefly summarize the activity to be engaged in including the location and dates.
 Please include documentation as an attachment.

-Budget: Please provide documentat ion of the anticipated costs.
+Budget: Please provide documentation of the anticipated costs.

 Tuition or similar costs

 Books or other supply costs

 Travel costs if applicable

 Other

 TOTAL Funds requested

 If the program to be engaged in might be perceived as unusually costly compared with other programs or locations, please justify the extra expense.

-Ratio nale for the retraining
+Rational e for the retraining

-1. The academic or administrative are ea in which the retraining is expected to be used.
+1. The academic or administrative area in n which the retraining is expected to be used.

-2. The specific department or administrative need at WCSU to be met by the new skills and knowledge.
+2. The specific department or administrated and knowledge. ative need at WCSU to be met by the new skills